YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 - Logic programming is proof by contradiction: we want to find variable substitutions so that a formula _F_ is true, but what we do is to find substitutions so that the negation of F is false.
-- but relational programming is proof by construction.
+- Relational programming is proof by construction.

 ## Syntax of a Relation